jjdelvalle/jblog/_posts/2021-01-18-gradcafe-data.md

 We analyzed over 600,000 entries to GradCafe and while this sample is probably biased incredibly and even might include some *troll* posts, it's probably reliable enough to arrive at some answers.

 Distributions shown here probably vary *a lot* by field, and I can only encourage people to explore how their field behaves further.

+Finally, several threads and comments by grad admissions committee members have come out pretty much outright stating that research experience and LORs are pretty much the most important aspects of your application once you're past the GPA and GRE filters.
+This analysis seems to agree with the notion that once you're past a certain threshold those non-measureable aspects come into play.
+Maybe in the future it'd be worth it to analyze the comment section of GradCafe where applicants usually include their research experience and LOR information.

 I will be updating this post with stats and answers to those questions.
 I will also be adding most posts with more questions to be answered.